alydavis/Bikesharing/README.md

 # Bikesharing Analysis with CitiBike

 ## Overview
 Citi Bike is the nation's largest bike share program, with 25,000 bikes and over 1,500 stations across Manhattan, Brooklyn, Queens, the Bronx, Jersey City and Hoboken.
 In this analysis, I analyzed Citi Bike trip history data from August 2019.
-I used Pandas to clean the "tripduration" column from an integer to a datetime data type.
-Then created a set of visualizations in a Tableau story to summarize my analysis.
+I used Pandas to clean the "tripduration" column from an integer to a datetime data type and then created a set of visualizations in a Tableau story to summarize my analysis.

 ## Process
-First I cleaned the data in a Jupyter Notebook with the Pandas library.
+To begin, I cleaned the data in a Jupyter Notebook with the Pandas library.
 First I imported the .csv file and converted to a DataFrame.
 Using the df.dtypes function I learned the trip duration was measured in seconds, displayed as an integer.
 For a stronger analysis, I converted the datatype to a datetime format to get the time in hours and minutes.
 Rather than replace the original data, I added this new format to a new column in the data.
 I then exported the data as a .csv again for visualizations in Tableau.
 You can see the full process in this [Jupyter Notebook file](NYC_CitiBike_Challenge.ipynb).
 I created visualizations in [Tableau Public](https://public.tableau.com/app/discover).

 ## Results